wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 * Follow the guidelines given in the [Bitnami guide](https://bitnami.com/stack/wavefront/helm).

-{% include tip.html content="After installing the Collector for Kubernetes by using the Kubernetes integration, you can customize it to fit the needs of your environment and use case.
+{% include tip.html content="After installing the Kubernetes Metrics Collector by using the Kubernetes integration, you can customize it to fit the needs of your environment and use case.
 See the [docs on GitHub](https://github.com/wavefrontHQ/observability-for-kubernetes/blob/main/docs/collector/collector.md#configuration) and examples for different use cases. " %}

 ## Monitor Kubernetes

-Our Collector for Kubernetes supports monitoring for your Kubernetes infrastructure at all levels of the stack.
+Our Kubernetes Metrics Collector supports monitoring for your Kubernetes infrastructure at all levels of the stack.
 * Set up the Kubernetes Collector to have much of the monitoring happen automatically.
-* Fine-tune and customize the solution with configuration options available in the Operations for Applications Collector for Kubernetes.
+* Fine-tune and customize the solution with configuration options available in the Operations for Applications Kubernetes Metrics Collector.

-{% include note.html content="See the [list of metrics collected by the Collector for Kubernetes](kubernetes.html#metrics)." %}
+{% include note.html content="See the [list of metrics collected by the Kubernetes Metrics Collector](kubernetes.html#metrics)." %}

 ### Infrastructure Monitoring

-Our Collector for Kubernetes collects metrics to give comprehensive insight into all layers of your Kubernetes environment, such as nodes, pods, services, and config maps.
+Our Kubernetes Metrics Collector collects metrics to give comprehensive insight into all layers of your Kubernetes environment, such as nodes, pods, services, and config maps.

 Depending on the selected setup, metrics are sent to the Wavefront proxy and from there to the VMware Aria Operations for Applications service.
 It's possible to send metrics using direct ingestion, but the Wavefront proxy is preferred for most cases.